 So I started supplementing the injections with Philosophy's newest eye treatment.
-It blends together actives including a bi-retinoid, soy peptide extracts, and hyaluronic acid to visibly plump, firm, and densify skin; fill in the appearance of hollows; and target any budding wrinkles.
+It blends actives including a bi-retinoid, soy peptide extracts, and hyaluronic acid to visibly plump skin, fill in the appearance of hollows, and target any budding wrinkles.
 I don't say this often, but it's a perfect product.

 Ole Henriksen's newest addition, Goodnight Glow, houses the ingredient bakuchiol, a plant-based retinol alternative (so, no irritation, no harsh side-effects).
 The creamy, velvety formula exfoliates your skin at night, courtesy of a powerful concentration of AHAs, while the aforementioned bakuchiol fights any major signs of aging.

 I couldn't believe how transformed my skin looked when I woke up after applying Shani Darden's newest launch (a gentler retinol serum) the night before.
 My pores were practically erased, my skin even, and my lingering breakouts gone.
 And, now weeks later, it continues to make a difference in my skin—it's consistently glowier, smoother, and less fatigued come morning.